cale-inspired/isprtn/content/yoga.md

 As a **certified Ashtanga Vinyasa Yoga teacher**, I focus on teaching this traditional yoga style in a comprehensive manner putting all eight limbs into practise.
 I offer both **led classes of the full primary series** or variations of it and classes in **Mysore style**, as well as pranayama and meditation sessions.

 ## Hatha & Vinyasa Yoga

-Furthermore I also offer **Hatha and Vinyasa Yoga sessions** which are suitable for all levels of experience and can be adopted individually.
+Furthermore I also offer **Hatha and Vinyasa Yoga classes** which are suitable for all levels of experience and can be adopted individually.

 Providing **safe guidance and profound knowledge** about the practise.
 With hands-on adjustments I help the student to find a deeper access to the asanas, the body postures of Yogic practise.

 ### All classes are available in English and German.

+{{< figure src="/img/pages/yoga2.jpg" title=" "
+alt="Veganes Tapas-Restaurant in Granada: El Piano" >}}

 ## Workshops & discourses